LukeStateczny/Pokedex/README.md

 The tool comes with convenien way to test via web browser, please navigate to the [link](https://localhost:5001/swagger/index.html)

+## For Production

+When publishing to release in production the ASPNETCORE_ENVIRONMENT setting in launchSettings.json file would need to be changed to 'Production'.
+Also the following tasks would be good to take before releasing to production:
+ - Disable Swagger
+ - Introduce Authentication with OAuth
+ - Review security for OWASP
+ - Monitor requests and its load
+ - Enhance logging
+ - Integrate with Azure for ie. monitoring services

 # License

 Open Source